nest/nest-simulator/extras/userdoc/md/NodeCollections.md

 1. `NodeCollection` objects are created rarely but looked up frequently
 1. `NodeCollection` objects are immutable
 1. `NodeCollection` objects will first and foremost be created by `Create` calls; each such call will return a primitive collection
-1. A `NodeCollection` holds information about the model ID of each GID in the collection
+1. A `NodeCollection` holds information about the model ID of each node ID in the collection
 1. A `NodeCollection` may hold additional metadata (see section on Topology below for discussion on Metadata)
-1. A GID occurs in a `NodeCollection` at most once
+1. A node ID occurs in a `NodeCollection` at most once
-1. GIDs are ordered in ascending order in a `NodeCollection`
+1. node IDs are ordered in ascending order in a `NodeCollection`
 1. If a composite `NodeCollection` contains at least one primitive `NodeCollection` with metadata, then all primitive `NodeCollection`s in the `NodeCollection` must hold the same metadata.
 Sameness means in this case that the metadata pointers are identical.
 1. Primitive `NodeCollection`s with metadata are never coalesced into a single primitive `NodeCollection`, even if their ranges are adjacent and they have the same model type.